 While gun drilling can be done on a lathe, it is better done on a special-purpose deep hole drilling machine.
 The advantages of the deep hole drilling machine include the ability to rotate both workpiece and gun drill (in opposite directions), whip guides to support the long drill and workpice, plus high pressure coolant for better chip evacuation.

-Contra-rotating tool and workpiece contributes to straighter holes.
+Contra-rotating tool and workpiece contributes to straighter drilled holes.
 Dedicated deep hole drilling machines also have more sophisticating monitoring of loads and coolant pressures that correctly identify when the tool is dulling and needs to be changed.

-Anthony Fettig, CEO of UNISIG, says the dividing line is at about a 40:1 diameter ratio.
+Anthony Fettig, CEO of UNISIG, says the dividing line is at about a 40:1 depth to diameter ratio.
 That’s the point where purpose-built deep hole drilling machines start to have a significant performance advantage over using gun drills on conventional lathes and milling centers.

 Image via CTE Magazine.